eross/audulus_modules/README.md

-Audulus modules.
+Audulus patches.

-All modules are free to good homes.
+All patches are free to good homes.